F0903/csv_parsing/README.md

 # csv_parsing

-A basic CSV parser written in Python in less than a week for fun and learning purposes.
+A basic CSV parser written in Python in less than a day for fun and learning purposes.
 Originally written for another project.

 Obviously not recommended for use in any serious capacity.